Canada

 North has always fascinated me for its remoteness and wildness, so as soon as I got a chance to fly to any possible destination in North America, my immediate reaction was to pick the Canadian North.
 Because for me, nothing is more exotic than it.
 I'm inviting you to take a look at the Yukon's capital and its biggest city - Whitehorse.

-Although Whitehorse is the biggest city in the Canadian North, it's still very tiny one comparing to the provincial capitals.
+Although Whitehorse is the biggest city in the Canadian North, it's still a very tiny one compared to the provincial capitals.

 Many buildings in Whitehorse are painted in red, yellow, blue and other bright colours.